Skip to main content.

 Let's make some space for the other parts of ourselves.

 Devs are more than just the code we write.
 This challenge is all about embracing self-expression.
 Give back to yourself by indulging in something just for fun.
-Share the art, music, poetry, sports, games, or any other hobbies that spark joy for you.
+Share the art, music, poetry, sports, games, or other hobbies that spark your joy.
 We spend so much time grinding away on understanding things in the tech space.
 Let's make some space for the other parts of ourselves.
-In this challenge, we encourage folks to spend time working on things that aren't necessarily code specific, or using code to improve other hobbies and outlets.
+In this challenge, we encourage folks to spend time working on things that aren't necessarily code-specific or using code to improve other hobbies and outlets.

 Resources and results from past challenges: